MatteoScianna/Xylella-Diffusion/README.md

 <img src="https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/sim_2y.png" width="400" height="500" /> <img src="https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/sim_3y.png" width="400" height="500" />
 <img src="https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/sim_4y.png" width="400" height="500" /> <img src="https://github.com/MatteoScianna/Xylella-Diffusion/blob/main/img/diffusion_averaged_5years.png" width="600" height="600" />

-### Control Strategy
+# Control Strategies

 Since its initial outbreak in Europe, many different strategies have been adopted in order to control the diffusion of Xylella Fastidiosa **[14,15]**.
 Up to now, no insecticide treatments have been proving working good in the removal of the infection from a plant, and so the main tactic adopted in order to face the epidemic diffusion is the eradication of the tree itself, or its roguing.
-Starting from the control strategy exposed in **[1]**, here a new model for the eradication of infected trees is presented.
+Starting from the control strategy exposed in **[1]**, here three different new model for the eradication of infected trees is presented.

+## Control Strategy 1

 Starting by the assumption that every olive grove found infected is immediately eradicated, at each time step, before the infection process takes place, each already infected olive grove is labeled with an eradication probability $p_{er}$, given by the linear convex combination of three factors that, intuitively, contribute to put a given grove under the spotlight of a possible infection:
 - The self level of infection of the olive grove itself, already defined as $N_{t}(x,y)$;